devsarahgeo/SEC-Filings-Whatsapp-Chatbot/README.md

 AI Tools:   Ollama(Claude Code alternate), Github Copilot

-Storage:    Another DB like SQLite can be used if large records
+Storage:    In the future, another SQL DB for can be used for scalability

 | Storage       | Used For                  | Why JSON / Format                     |